antononcube/antononcube.github.io/MarkdownDocuments/OMLDS-Meetup-June-2021.md

 Tutorial and software architecture presentation

 [This presentation](https://www.meetup.com/Orlando-MLDS/events/278910791), [AA1],
-was a combination previous presentation, [AAv2], on data wrangling and new material on data acquisition.
+was a combination of

+1. A previous data wrangling presentation, [AAr1, AAv2]
+2. New material on data acquisition, [AAr2, AAr3]

 Compared to other presentations this one was much more software-architecture content.

 Here is the mind-map used for the presentation: